lukeknowles/Binary-Bomb/phase1.md

 This is definitely the easiest phase.
 You could easily determine the answer by looking at the output of `strings bomb > strings.txt`, and seeing which string sticks out like a sore thumb.

+*Load up the bomb file into gdp and set breakpoints for explode_bomb and phase_1*
 ```console
 knowlel@scofield:~/project2$ gdb bomb
 GNU gdb (Ubuntu 8.1-0ubuntu3.2) 8.1.0.20180409-git